Static volume provisioning

 Warning

-Make sure the disk is located in the same availability zone as the nodes of the group that the pods will be running on.
+Make sure the disk is located in the same availability zone as the nodes of the group the pods will be running on.

 -